-- Read carefully through the entire user manual before starting to operate the LOGOSOL F2.
+- Read carefully through the entire user manual before starting to operate the Logosol F2+.
 Failure to observe these safety instructions may result in fatal injuries. - Make sure that everyone who uses the sawmill is well informed of the dangers and has read the user manual.
 The user manual shall always be available to the persons working with the sawmill.
-This also applies where the sawmill is sold or loaned out. - Read the manual and safety instructions for the saw unit used on the sawmill. - Minors under 18 years of age are not allowed to operate the Logosol sawmill. - Make sure that children and animals are not in the vicinity when the sawmill is being operated. - Respect the safety distances to avoid injury from high noise levels and from chain thrown-off in the direction of the guide bar if the chain breaks. - Anyone working with the sawmill must be fit for work, healthy and in good physical condition.
+This also applies where the sawmill is sold or loaned out. - Read the manual and safety instructions for the saw unit used on the sawmill. - Minors under 18 years of age are not allowed to operate the sawmill. - Make sure that children and animals are not in the vicinity when the sawmill is being operated. - Respect the safety distances to avoid injury from high noise levels and from chain thrown-off in the direction of the guide bar if the chain breaks. - Anyone working with the sawmill must be fit for work, healthy and in good physical condition.
 Make sure you take regular breaks when operating the machine.
-Never operate the machine while under the influence of alcohol, narcotics or other drugs or medicines that can cause drowsiness or inattention. - The LOGOSOL F2 is only to be operated where visibility is good.
-It is not to be operated in the dark or where visibility is poor. - Never work alone and make sure there are other persons within earshot who you can summon if you need help. - Only add extra equipment to the sawmill that is made by LOGOSOL or that is specifically approved by LOGOSOL for the purpose.
+Never operate the machine while under the influence of alcohol, narcotics or other drugs or medicines that can cause drowsiness or inattention. - The Logosol F2+ is only to be operated where visibility is good.
+It is not to be operated in the dark or where visibility is poor. - Make sure there are other persons within earshot who you can summon if you need help. - Only add extra equipment to the sawmill that is made by Logosol or that is specifically approved by Logosol for the purpose.
 Other equipment can cause accidents and should not be used.
-LOGOSOL will not accept liability for personal injury or material damage that occurs while using non-approved attachments on the sawmill. - If the saw unit used weighs more than 15 kg,
+Logosol will not accept liability for personal injury or material damage that occurs while using non-approved attachments on the sawmill. - If the saw unit used weighs more than 15 kg, support legs must be fitted under the guide rail ends.
+Risk of overturning.

-- support legs must be fitted under the guide rail ends.
-Risk of overturning. - Always wear protective clothing and use personal protective equipment: Close-fitting work overalls are appropriate.
-Never operate the sawmill wearing loose-fitting clothes, overall coats or similar. - Use safety shoes with high-grip soles and steel toecaps.
-Neckerchiefs, ties, jewellery or other items that can get caught in the equipment are not to be worn. - Never stretch over or under the Logosol sawmill's guide rail when the sawmill is in operation.
+- Always wear protective clothing and use personal protective equipment: Never operate the sawmill wearing loose-fitting clothes, overall coats or similar. - Use safety shoes with high-grip soles and steel toecaps.
+Neckerchiefs, ties, jewellery or other items that can get caught in the equipment are not to be worn. - Never stretch over or under the guide rail when the sawmill is in operation.
 Rotating cutting equipment.
 Risk of cut injuries! - Wear strong protective gloves.
 Risk of cut injuries when handling the guide bar and the saw chain.
 Cutting equipment can also be hot immediately after sawing.